Lifetime Astrological Transits

 I made a storm.

 Before that, on the table, the new widower punctured my limbs and ears, drew blood at the third eye.
 He left me to align and later held my neck and asked me what I saw.
 I told him, an expanse of tall grasses blowing on a white-cloud clear day, but I was on one side of a short wooden rod fence.
 An Eastern Bluebird appeared in my left hand and seemingly near death, discombobulated.
-Suddenly a worm appeared in its beak, and if flew off, revived.
+Suddenly a worm appeared in its beak, and it flew off, revived.
 I hopped the low fence and began walking through the expanse of grass.
 My dead dog was with me.
 It felt futile, just grass forever.

 We awoke and kept walking, but just grasslands.
 The other dog joined us.
 I tell the lion the dog isn’t food and the lion accepts this, leading us on.
 There are more of us now, but I wonder if this is just it, forever, the same landscape.